ItalyPaleAle/bootc/README.md

 # bootc images for CentOS Stream

-Custom images for CentOS that can be used with bootc.
+Custom images for CentOS Stream that can be used with bootc.
+Currently supports CentOS Stream 9.

 - [`tailscale`](#tailscale-image): Includes Tailscale
 - [`base`](#base-image): Includes Tailscale and Cloudflare Tunnel client (cloudflared)